wooyek/django-settings-strategy/README.md

-My strategy consists of excellent [django-environ](https://github.com/joke2k/django-environ) used with `ini` style files, providing `os.environment` defaults for local development, some minimal and short `settings/<purpose>.py` files that have an `import settings/base.py` *AFTER* the `os.environment` was set from an `INI` file.
+My strategy consists of excellent [django-environ](https://github.com/joke2k/django-environ) used with `ini` style files, providing `os.environment` defaults for local development, some minimal and short `settings/<purpose>.py` files that have an `import settings/base.py` *AFTER* the `os.environment` updated missing settings from an `INI` file.
 This effectively give us a kind of settings injection.

 The trick here is to modify `os.environment` before you import `settings/base.py`.